stjet/Barrel-O-Bananos-Widget/README.md

 ## Embedding Documentation

+Run your own instance and then embed using an iframe.
+Make sure iframe height and width are equal.
+Designed for smaller embeds but is functional for bigger ones.

 ## Secrets (.env files!)
 Documentation

 All these should be stored securely in an .env file.
 Do not commit these or put them anywhere that can be accessed publically.